 Out of the two of us, it ended up being Andrew who attempted a proper trip outside first.
 He needed to take some books back to the University library that had been recalled and he had an awful experience, coming back pretty shaken up as it was just way too busy out there.
 As roads are closed so that pubs, restaurants, and bars can seat more people outside it’s hard to keep the required 2 meter distance from people milling about when you’re just trying to get from A to B.

 I am not doing well.
 At all.
 I know I never went out much, but now I’m not going out at all.
 I feel I always should caveat statements like that as there are so many others who are not in as privileged a position as I am, but this is hard and I have been suffering.

 Still, we’re really trying to find some positives in amongst all the negativity: I have taken advantage of the Scottish government’s fantastic My World of Work scheme, via Skills Development Scotland (SDS), who worked with me to look at the skills I already have and use them as a jumping off point to figure out what I want to do with the rest of my life.
 Now I have applied for a college course so I can hopefully take the first step on the path I built with SDS and I’m hoping that I’ll get the chance.
 We’re also trying to fit in adopting a cat, having visits from both of our parents, and getting a car to the next month or so before we inevitably get put back in shielding this autumn.

-As July has been coming to a close, we’ve made sure to continue with our support of some of our favourite local businesses.
+As July has been coming to a close, we’ve made sure to continue our support of some of our favourite local businesses.
 A final lockdown order from 71 Brewing needed to be made, and we picked up some incredible bao buns from The Bach.
-I still haven’t cut my hair, I absolutely know I’m going to get it so wrong but I still don’t feel right about going to a hairdressers even though they’re open.
+I still haven’t cut my hair, I absolutely know I’m going to get it so wrong but I don’t feel right about going to a hairdressers just yet even though they’re open.